oxixes/nintendo-wiki/Auth-Service.md

 }
 ```

+## RefreshToken
+This method issues an access token using a refresh token.

 ## IssuePrearrangedUserToken
 This method issues an access token for a prearranged user.
 Every tenant provides 16 prearranged users per account.